mkuczyns/VTK_DICOM_NIfTI_Visualizer/README.md

 4. Zoom in or out of the current slice by clicking with the left mouse button and dragging up/down.

 ## How-to Run:
+1. Create a folder for the build (e.g. bin, build, etc.)
+2. Build with CMake and your favorite compiler.
-1. Run the executable located in the bin\Debug folder from the command line
+3. Run the executable that is generated in the bin\Debug folder from the command line
     ```
     mdsc689_03_assignment_01.exe <PATH_TO_DICOM_FOLDER>
     ```
     OR:

     ```
     mdsc689_03_assignment_01.exe <NIfTI_IMAGE_FILE>.nii
     ```